 After arriving at El Dorado International Airport in Bogotá and venturing into the city, your first impression of the city may not leave you feeling too enthusiastic.
 The streets are dirty, homelessness is rampant, and stray dogs seem as common as pigeons in New York City.
 However, do not be deterred; there are many fun and exciting things to do around every corner.

-10-Day Bogotá Experience: Attractions
+Bogotá Attractions & Activities

 If you are looking for touristy things to do in Bogotá, you will find yourself well-rewarded.
 Often given the nickname “Athens of South America”, Bogotá has an abundance of world class libraries and museums to sustain your appetite.